SheepYY039/obsidian-digital-garden/src/site/notes/62-Encyclopedic/62.01-security-plus/20220605162031-radio-frequency-jamming.md

 # Radio Frequency Jamming

 >[!word] Radio Frequency Jamming #wireless-jamming
-> Allows the attacker to distrupt the network and create a DoS
+> Allows the attacker to distrupt the network and create a [[62-Encyclopedic/62.01-security-plus/20220606122813-denial-of-service|DoS]]
 >
 > - Happens when [[62-Encyclopedic/62.01-security-plus/20220605162251-signal-to-noise-ratio|signal-to-noise ratio]] at the receiving device is **decreased**
 > - Sometimes not intentional (Interference instead of Jamming)